“Cut the crap! You need a strategic plan!”

-While I know that's that not the best thing for your business, I understand how it could happen.
+While I know that’s not the best thing for your business, I understand how it could happen.

-But you can't, and I know that you won't, continue down that path now that you've read this post.
-You're way smarter than that.
+But you can’t, and I know you won’t, continue down that path now that you’ve read this post.
+You’re way smarter than that.

 So if your business is ripe for it, begin your strategic planning right away.
 Because, you do need a strategic plan!